Dartmouth-Data-Analytics-Core/RNA-seq-Primary-Data-Analysis-workshop-June-2021/Day-2/01-read-mapping.md

 ### STAR (Spliced Transcripts Alignment to a Reference)
 STAR is a very flexible, efficient, and quick read aligner.
 It uses a method of seed searching, clustering, stitching, and scoring to find the most probable match in the reference sequence for each read.

-STAR is a gapped aligner that is capable of generating alignments spanning introns but can allow for shorter mistmatches such as SNPs, INDELs, or incorrect base calls.
+STAR is a gapped aligner that is capable of generating alignments spanning introns but can allow for shorter mismatches such as SNPs, INDELs, or incorrect base calls.
 Read contamination, adapter sequences, or low quality bases can all be removed from alignments by soft-clipping.

 You can find the STAR user manual [here](https://github.com/alexdobin/STAR/blob/master/doc/STARmanual.pdf) and the original manuscript [here](https://academic.oup.com/bioinformatics/article/29/1/15/272537).